 "Part of our mission is to be accessible to a wide range of students," said Beverly Kopper, provost.
 "When you step on this campus, we do everything we can to help you be successful.
 We offer transformative experiences for students, and this program is symbolic of that."

 Students in the Pathway pilot program were required to attend study sessions, participate in mandatory group meetings and meet with their academic adviser three times a semester.

 Kopper said there were noted improvements in retention and academic success.
 This program increased by 11 percent the number of students enrolled in basic math who returned the following year.

-Pathways won the 2011 Ann Lydecker Educational Diversity Award from the Wisconsin State Council on Affirmative Action and the Office of State Employment Relations.
+Pathway won the 2011 Ann Lydecker Educational Diversity Award from the Wisconsin State Council on Affirmative Action and the Office of State Employment Relations.

-With the help of the Growth Agenda for Wisconsin grant, the expanded Pathways program will offer additional instruction in mathematics and writing, connections with peer mentors, direct academic advising and career planning, shared classes, and first-year interest groups.
+With the help of the Growth Agenda for Wisconsin grant, the expanded Pathway program will offer additional instruction in mathematics and writing, connections with peer mentors, direct academic advising and career planning, shared classes, and first-year interest groups.

 "Many of these students haven't decided on a major yet, so they'll work more closely with our academic advisers to find a field of study that fits their skills and abilities," said Matt Aschenbrener, vice chancellor for enrollment and retention.

 In addition, as many as 30 student mentors, called path leaders, will assist with study groups.